rolaninc/echo-api/README.md

 ## What is it?
 Echo.api helps application developers (especially mobile apps developers) at their early stage of development.

-it's simple but real world api, so it helps:
-  * design and create app's data models
+it's simple but real world api, so it helps design and create app's data models, and...
-  * test these models easily
+  * test these models immediately
   * test ui components whether they expectedly interact with these models

-the one of the most important goals of the api is that it is out of the box service and developers DO NOT need to install any other tools than their usual tools such as Xcode, Android Studio or something.
+the one of the most important goals of the api is that it is out of the box tool and developers DO NOT need to install any other tools than their usual tools such as Xcode, Android Studio or something.

-just write requests on your favorite tools and send them using the api 🚀
+just write requests on your favorite tools and send them using Echo.api 🚀

 ## How it works